U34 Multi-Center Clinical Study Implementation Planning Cooperative Agreement

-NIDDK supports investigator-initiated, multi-center clinical studies exclusively through a two part grant process:
+NIDDK supports investigator-initiated, multi-center clinical studies through a two part process:

-- A cooperative agreement (U01) to conduct the study
+- A UO1 cooperative agreement to conduct the study

-NIDDK supports implementation planning (U34) grants for multi-center clinical studies.
-These grants are intended to support all administrative study group activities that are required in order to begin recruitment of subjects.
+NIDDK supports implementation planning cooperative agreements (U34) for multi-center clinical studies.
+The U34 is intended to support all administrative study group activities that are required in order to begin recruitment of subjects.
 These activities include, but are not limited to: establishing the research team, developing the tools for data management and oversight of the research, defining the recruitment strategies, finalizing the protocol and investigators brochure, writing the Manual of Operations, establishing a data and safety monitoring plan and initiating the IRB approval process.
 The U34 is not designed for the collection of preliminary data, for the conduct of pilot studies to support the rationale for a clinical study, or for the design of the study.
-The U34 application will include the proposed study design and a full protocol.
+The U34 application will include the proposed study design, a full protocol and a budget for the clinical study to be conducted under the U01.

-) to conduct the clinical study.
-It is expected that receipt of a U34 grant will lead to the timely submission of an application for support of the full-scale study, incorporating the elements developed under the planning grant.
+A successful U34 will result in an application (U01) to conduct the clinical study.
+It is expected that receipt of a U34 will lead to the timely submission of an application for support of the full-scale study, incorporating the elements developed during the planning phase.
 Prospective applicants should note that funding of a U34 does not guarantee or imply funding for a subsequent application.

 How to Apply

-You should contact the appropriate Program Director at least 6 weeks before the desired receipt date.
-However, to take the best advantage of the prior consultation process, contact should be initiated as soon as possible.
+You should contact the appropriate Program Director at least 12 weeks before the desired receipt date.
 Since this is a cooperative agreement, NIDDK will ultimately have substantive scientific involvement with the proposed project.
 NIDDK will need sufficient time to thoroughly consider the proposed study.
 It is the Institute’s experience that applications for multi-center clinical studies may be scientifically meritorious but often need further work before they are ready for submission.
-Allotting more than 6 weeks for the consultation process will allow time for revisions, should they need to be made.
+Allowing as much time as possible for the consultation process will allow time for revisions, should they need to be made.

 Your written request for prior consultation should be as succinct as possible.
 The details included in your letter may vary depending on the type of study planned (e.g., epidemiology study, drug trial, behavior intervention).
 Generally, the letter should include all of the following items: